 Tennessee Lease Agreement Templates (8)

-A Tennessee lease agreement is a written contract between a landlord and a tenant willing to make monthly payments for the renting of property.
+A Tennessee lease agreement is a written contract between a landlord and a tenant for the renting of property.
 The landlord will usually require the tenant’s personal information and consent to run a credit check prior to signing a lease.
 Once signed, the document is legally binding to both parties.

-Rental Application – Choosing to have the applicant complete is a verification method used by landlords to make sure the tenant is employed and able to afford the monthly rent.
+Rental Application – A rental application is a verification method often used by landlords to make sure the tenant is employed and able to afford the monthly rent.

 Table of Contents